Co-infections and Related Conditions (CRC)

 British Columbia Centre for Disease Control (Cytology handling)

 Dr Francois Coutlee Lab, University of Montreal (HPV DNA)

 Dr Janet Hill Lab, University of Saskatchewan (Vaginal microbiome testing)

 Dr Janet Raboud, University Health Network (Statistics)

 Merck / PPD Laboratories (HPV antibody testing)

-Results from the initial phase of the study showed that HIV-positive women had a comparable immune response to the qHPV vaccine compared to published data on HIV-negative women.
+Results from the initial phase of the study showed that women living with HIV had a comparable immune response to the qHPV vaccine compared to published data on HIV-negative women.
 The study highlighted the impact of HIV viral load on HPV vaccine immune response.
 Dr. Money and her team found that women with a fully suppressed HIV viral load had a better immune response compared to women without a fully suppressed viral load.
-The study also showed that this vaccine may be beneficial to older HIV-positive women, who are above the typical age range for vaccination.
+The study also showed that this vaccine may be beneficial to older women living with HIV, who are above the typical age range for vaccination.

 If you would like more information on this clinical study, please refer to a participating site or the national project manager: